FSA Frequently Asked Questions (FAQ’s)

 14. What kinds of over-the-counter medications and products can I get reimbursed for through a Health Care FSA?

 Most over-the counter (OTC) medicines are no longer eligible for FSA reimbursement UNLESS you have a prescription or letter of medical necessity from a medical provider.
-A few OTC items do not require a prescription or letter of medical necessity, such as contact solutions and band aids.
-Non-prescription antacids, pain relievers, allergy medicines, cold medicines, arch and insole supports, home diagnostic tests/kits and other medicines or products purchased to alleviate or treat the personal injuries or sickness of you and/or your dependents are eligible items for reimbursement with a prescription or letter of medical necessity.
+A few OTC items such as contact solutions and band aids do not require a prescription or letter of medical necessity.
+Non-prescription antacids, pain relievers, allergy medicines, cold medicines, arch and insole supports, home diagnostic tests/kits and other medicines or products purchased to alleviate or treat the personal injuries or illness of you and/or your dependents are eligible items for reimbursement with a prescription or letter of medical necessity.
 Some vitamins and other dietary supplements may be eligible for reimbursement.
 Keep in mind that when submitting a claim for over-the-counter medicines and products, a detailed receipt naming the product will be required.

 15. Are prescription drugs obtained from Canada or other countries outside the U.S. eligible for reimbursement?